-Winner of the prestigious Avery Fisher Career Grant in 2011, Benjamin is offering his Complete All-Mozart Sonata Project over the course of two seasons (2018-2019 and 2019-2020).
+Winner of the prestigious Avery Fisher Career Grant in 2011, Benjamin is offering All-Mozart his Complete Sonata Project over the course of two seasons (2018-2019 and 2019-2020).
 He will perform five concerts at the Bard College Conservatory of Music from October 2018 to September 2019 and the Israel Conservatory in Tel Aviv in September 2019.
 Part of this Mozart immersion includes 18 sonatas and 4 irresistible shorter pieces.